JanHalozan/iTunesConnectAnalytics/README.md

 Original idea taken from [node-itunesconnect](https://github.com/stoprocent/node-itunesconnect).
 But that one only fetches `Sales  & Reports` which are outdated and contain a lot less info.

+_If you're building a dashboard for yourself or your company you might be better off with checking out [Databox](https://databox.com) (where I currently work) where we provide a super easy to set up iTunesConnect integration as well as a Google Play Developer Console integration._

 ## Installation

 `$ npm install itunesconnectanalytics`